brunoarine/whalesniffer/README.md

 </p>

-Typically, vignette correction is done by subtracting the pixel values ​​from the original image by the pixel values from a white background image obtained with the same photographic equipment and under the same lighting conditions.
-If reference images are not available, the process of correcting the vignette can become a tad more complex.
-One method, for example, involves using a mixture of Gaussian models to determine the nature of each pixel and obtain the separation between the vignette and the image itself (CHEN et al., 2013).
+Typically, vignette correction is done by subtracting the pixel values of the original image from the pixel values of an image of a white background taken with the same photographic equipment and under the same lighting conditions.
+If reference images are not available, the vignette correction process, depending on the final objective, becomes vastly more complex.
+One of the methods, for example, involves using a mixture of Gaussian models to determine the nature of each pixel and obtain the separation between the vignette and the image itself (CHEN et al., 2013).

 However, for this work, I chose a significantly more straightforward solution.
 Using channel V as a reference, the image was blurred through 2D convolution with a Gaussian mask.
-Immediately, it is noticed that the region where there is shading stands out from the rest of the image, which has a "lighter" lighting.
+Immediately, it is noticed that the region where there is shading stands out from the rest of the image, which has "lighter" lighting.

 I noticed experimentally that this Gaussian filter produced a more subtle gradient due to the nature of the mask, in contrast to the square mask of the medium filter, which creates distinct bands in the image.

-Image correction takes place entirely on channel V, using the formula O = I - IxG + 128., where I is channel V, and G is the Gaussian convolution mask.
+Image correction takes place entirely on channel V, using the formula O = I - IxG + 128, where I is channel V, and G is the Gaussian convolution mask.
 An example of a result can be seen in the image below.

 <p align="center">
 <img src="./docs/img/vignette_threshold.png">